 Before the Presentations Begin

 If groups are presenting from a shared computer, ask your professor if you could pre-load your slides or other visual aids before the class begins.
 This will ensure that you're not taking time away from your presentation downloading and setting everything up.
-In addition, if there is a problem, it can be resolved beforehand rather than being a distraction during the start of the presentation.
+In addition, if there is a problem, it can be resolved beforehand rather than it being a distraction when you start the presentation.

 Begin by having the moderator introduce the group by giving each member's name and a brief description of what they will be presenting on.
 And, yes, this seems like a pointless formality because it's likely that everyone knows everyone else.
 However, this is expected because it reflects giving oral presentations in most professional and work settings.
 In addition, your group has a limited amount of time to present and introducing everyone before the presentation begins saves more time than having each individual introduce themselves before they speak.